XanderMutch/XanderMutch.github.io/README.md

 UPDATE (5/7)<br>
 MLB, NBA, NFL, and NHL have their own page.<br>
-All MLB and NBA teams have their own page finished.<br>
+All MLB and NBA teams have their own page.<br>
-Finish the pages for the NFL and NHL.<br>
+Need to finish the pages for the NFL and NHL teams.<br>